cdmoseley/Housing_Zillow/README.md

-Introduction
+# **Introduction**
 Each year, more than 400,000 service members make a permanent change of station (PCS), causing them to pick up their place of residence and move across the state, country, or world to begin their next job.
 The COVID-19 pandemic has affected the real estate market in many ways, but significantly it caused a surge in housing prices across the United States.
 Now more than ever, soldiers need data analysis to improve their decision making to buy, rent, or live on post.

-Research Question
+# **Research Question**
 During a PCS, is buying a home a better investment than other means (living on post, renting off-post)?

-Objectives
+# **Objectives**
-1. Home Values Analysis:
+## 1. Home Values Analysis:
-a.
+### a.
 How do Home Values trend from 2000 – 2024?
-b.
+### b.
 Do Home Values fluctuate with the Calendar season?

-2. Return on Investment (ROI) Analysis:
+## 2. Return on Investment (ROI) Analysis:
-a.
+### a.
 Does location of Military post in the nation affect ROI?
-b.
+### b.
 How did COVID-19 affect ROI?

-3. Provide practical estimates for ROI at Fort Stewart, GA using historical data
+## 3. Provide practical estimates for ROI at Fort Stewart, GA using historical data

-About the Dataset
+# About the Dataset
 This dataset was pulled off of Zillow.
-Many people have likely encountered Zillow at some point, either actively looking for a home to buy/rent, or just dreaming for that future dream house you would like to live in one day.
+Many people have likely encountered Zillow at some point, either actively looking for a home to buy/rent, or just dreaming for that future house they would like to live in one day.

 On its database, Zillow currently possesses 135 million properties and 48.11% of real estate website traffic is through Zillow.
 This is substantial considering how many different real estate websites exist.